marckassay/AIT/README.md

 * Application base themes (Light and Dark) and accent themes (eg: 'RGB and sometimes Y')
 * Countdown timer.
 * Stopwatch that laps on a tap.
 * Revamp timer with seqences.
-For instance, 10 sec countdown, followed by 12 minute workout and 10 minute timer.
+For instance, 10 sec countdown, followed by 12 minute interval session, followed by 10 minute timer.
 * Fullscreen mode when timer is running.

 ![Android screenshots](resources/github/android-left-to-right.png)